Best Credit Card for First-Time Applicants

 As a new credit card customer, your options will be more limited than someone with an established credit history.
 Here are tips to determine which type of card is best for you.

-- Student Cards: Designed with college students in mind, these cards offer fewer perks and tend to have low credit limits.
+- Student Cards: Designed with college students in mind, these credit cards for first timers offer fewer perks and tend to have low credit limits.
 If you’re under 21, you will likely need a co-signer, a requirement since the Credit CARD Act was signed in 2009.
 If you don't have a co-signer, be prepared to show you’ll be able to cover your monthly bills.

 - Store Cards: Credit cards tied to a retailer are known for low approval standards, so you might be able to get one, even if you have a limited credit history.
 Some of these cards are good only in the store that issues them, though, so you may be severely restricted in when, where, and how you use them.